giridharmb/Rust-Docs/README.md

 }
 ```

-Now we can use call the above function:
+Now we can call the above function `lookup_player`:

 ```rust
 fn run_game() {